arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/datasheet/datasheet.md

 This microcontroller can operate on a range between 1.6V - 5.5V, but on the UNO R4 Minima, it is fixed at 5V to be fully retro compatible with other UNO accessories.

 The R7FA4M1AB3CFM#AA0 features:
-* 256KB flash / 32KB SRAM / 8KB data flash (EEPROM)
+* 256 kB flash / 32 kB SRAM / 8 kB data flash (EEPROM)
 * Real Time Clock (RTC)
 * 4x Direct Memory Access Controller (DMAC)
 * 14-bit ADC